jmbe/combine-taglib/readme.md

     /* combine @requires atmosphere angular */

-Using @provides allows other files to pull in the given resource.
+Using @provides allows other files to pull in a given resource without knowing the name of the bundle it belongs to.

     /* combine @requires atmosphere angular @provides MessageMultiplexer */ ...
-    // In another file:
+    // In another file (will pull in the bundle that MessageMultiplexer currently belongs to):
     /* combine @requires MessageMultiplexer */